b-smyers/rolytics/README.md

 sudo certbot renew --dry-run
 ```

-**PM2**
+#### PM2
-PM2, a process manager for Node.js that handles monitoring, auto-scaling, and auto-restarts.
+PM2 is a process manager for Node.js that handles monitoring, auto-scaling, and auto-restarts.
 ```bash
 sudo npm install pm2 -g
 ```